xCDAT/xcdat/README.rst

 Criteria
 ~~~~~~~~~~~~~~~~

-The features of this package must meet a set of criteria before being considered for implementation.
+The features of this library must meet a set of criteria before being considered for implementation.

 1. Climate domain functionality and/or general xarray utility isn't provided natively with xarray
-2. No existing xarray-based packages implement the feature, or the implementation doesn't meet the XCDAT team's defined requirements.
+2. No existing xarray-based packages implement the feature, or the implementation doesn't meet the XCDAT team's defined requirements
-3. Function can be relatively simple to implement and not overly-flexible.
+3. Feature can be relatively simple to implement and not overly-flexible
-4. Functions are often reused.
+4. Feature is often reused

 Acknowledgement
 ---------------